 Help people get acquainted with your church before the big Sunday by doing an outreach or service project a few weeks before Easter.
-This will help others in your community foster name recognition and allow you to meet some more people you can invite.
+This will help others in your community foster name recognition and allow you to meet more people you can invite.
+Always consider how to do outreach and service projects with safety and concern in mind.

-- Simple and easy street evangelism, like handing out invitation cards or free gifts, puts you in front of a lot of people. - Serving a particular institution (school, shelter, etc.) will help you get to know people in the community who could benefit from a church home. - Always include information about your Easter service while serving so people looking for a church will never have to guess where they can find one.
+- Simple and easy street evangelism, like handing out invitations, puts you in front of a lot of people. - Serving a particular institution (school, shelter, etc.) will help you get to know people in the community who could benefit from a church home. - Always include information about your Easter service while serving so people looking for a church will never have to guess where they can find one.

-GROWTH:

-Retaining & Following Up With Visitors
+2: Growth Retaining & Following Up With Visitors

-Now that people are showing up at your church, what will you do with them?
-First, be okay with the truth that most of the people who visited on Easter are not likely to come back.
+Now that people are showing up and tuning in to your church, what will you do with them?
+First, be okay with the truth that most people who join you for Easter are not likely to stay connected.
 Don't take it personally; it's not you.
-It's simply because they only ever go to church a few times a year.
-But if and when they respond to God's prompting to come back because you followed up well - whether it's the next week or the next year - you have a better chance that they'll find belonging with you.
+It's simply because they only ever attend church a few times a year.
+But, if and when they respond to God's prompting to come back because you followed up well - whether it's the next week or the next year - you have a better chance that they'll find belonging with you.